 A dependant of a Tier 4 (General) student on the doctorate Extension Scheme must show that they have money for their living costs for each month of the Tier 4 (General) student's course, up to a maximum of 2 months.

-- You can only get a CAS 3 months before the start of your course or your visa end date
+- You can only get a CAS 3 months before the start of your course or 3 months before your visa end date

 - You must check and confirm your CAS preview is correct before you will be given your unique CAS number